asmeyer/Dissertation_temperature_adaptation_ants/README.md

 <div id='id-section2'/>
 ## Dissertation Questions/projects
 1. What is the evolutionary history of critical stress proteins in ants?
+This is already [published](http://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-015-0573-0)

 2. To what extent are common woodland ants locally adapted to their environment?
 And how does the stress response follow these patterns of adaptive variation?